 Due to its size, this breed is more suited to homes, preferably with yards.
 They will likely be happy either indoors or out.
 A Canis will adapt to apartment life, but both the dog and its owners may find a tight squeeze.

 How to take care?

 The Canis Panther requires regular physical exercise to keep from getting restless and irritable.
 Long walks, running in the park or outdoor games can easily indulge them and help them vent their energies.
-The Canis Panther is a large dog but given love and proper care he becomes the most awesome, strong devoted pet and protector.
+The Canis Panther is a large dog, but he becomes the most awesome, strong, devoted pet and protector given love and proper care.

 A Canis Panther not receiving the proper amount of exercise and space will often act out by destroying property, chewing, barking, whining, and ignoring basic training such as housebreaking.

 Canis Panther dogs are fairly easy to maintain.
 They have short fur that requires an occasional brushing.
 This breed is quite easy to look after, its coat being short is easy to brush, it sheds a low to an average amount, so some hair may be around the home.

 You can use the following Equipments for the best grooming

 Grooming dogs require a lot of expertise as well as a wide range of equipment.
 Here is a list of best grooming equipment for Panther dogs.